Advertising and Marketing Communications (MA)

 This program offered by School of Communications

-The master of arts (MA) degree in advertising and marketing communications is intended for students who have both an interest and background in advertising and marketing communications.
-This degree provides additional theory and application for students who want to advance in their careers.
-The MA degree in advertising and marketing communications is a specialized concentration available to individuals who qualify for the program.
+The master of arts (MA) degree in advertising and marketing communications is intended for students interested in advertising and marketing communications, with or without academic or professional experience in the field.
+This degree prepares inexperienced students for a successful career in advertising and marketing communications and provides experienced students with the additional theory and application necessary to advance in their careers.

 Our degrees are theory and application based and are not intended to be production-oriented.
 Students interested in developing a creative portfolio or acquiring tactical production skills may wish to consider undergraduate course work in advertising.